 Chief Revenue Officer, Westchester Publishing Services

-Tyler returns to the Westchester Words podcast, to discuss the specific publication needs that trade associations and professional societies have, and how a packager like Westchester is able to effectively help them provide content to their members in the formats they desire, in a more timley and cost-efficient manner.
+In this episode, Tyler M. Carey discusses some of the specific publication needs of trade associations and professional societies, and the solutions that a packager like Westchester offers to help them effectively provide content to their members in the formats they desire, while also saving them time and money in the process.

 Executive Director, Book Industry Study Group (BISG)